opendistro/for-elasticsearch-docs/docs/elasticsearch/snapshot-restore.md

 # Take and restore snapshots

-Snapshots are backups of a cluster's indices and state.
+Snapshots are backups of a cluster's indices and *state*.
 State includes cluster settings, node information, index settings, and shard allocation.

 Snapshots have two main uses: